March 4, 2020

-Our Music Director, Janet Pike (476-0044) plays a digital piano and the new Anglican hymn book, Common Praise, is used.
+Our Music Director, Janet Pike (476-0044) plays a digital piano and the Anglican hymn book, Common Praise, is used.
 The choir leads our singing from September to June.
 Singing hymns and responses expresses our emotions, and the lyrics proclaim Godís grace.
 The hymn book has both traditional and contemporary hymns.
 We worship together to remind us we are not alone and that we support each other.

 Children are an important element of our worship service.
-From September to June a children's talk is part of the service and a Sunday School program for children under age 12 are provided to help the children grow in their faith.
+A Sunday School program for children under age 12 are provided to help the children grow in their faith.
 During July and August quiet activities can be provided while children stay with parents.
 The meeting room off the Parish hall is available for women who wish to nurse their child privately and a change table is located beside the washrooms.

 Following worship, join us for coffee hour; and birthday cake on the 2nd Sunday of the month.